MATLAB Container on Docker Hub

 To use the MATLAB container, you need:

-This section shows an example of how to run the MATLAB container and access the MATLAB desktop from a web browser.
+This section shows how to run the MATLAB container and launch an interactive MATLAB session either in browser mode or using a VNC client.
 For a complete list of commands to start the MATLAB container, including how to use MATLAB in batch mode, see MATLAB Container Image on Docker Hub.

-To download the MATLAB container image onto the host machine, run this code:
+To download the MATLAB container image onto the host machine, run this command in the

 docker pull mathworks/matlab:r20XYz